giomasce/mmpp/README.md

 ## Building `mmpp`

 At the moment the codes support building on Linux, Windows and macOS.
-Most of the code is actually standard C++17, with a few multiplatform libraries.
+Most of the code is actually standard C++14, with a few multiplatform libraries.
 The few platform specific code is essentially concentrated in the file `platform.cpp`.
 If you want to add support for a new platform, you basically have to start from there.
+Eventually I could begin using C++17 features, as soon as the advantages appear to outweigh the compatibility loss.

 That said, all main development happens on Linux, so in general that is expected to be supported better than the other platforms.

-Beside the standard C++17 library, the code depends on the Boost collection of libraries.
+Beside the standard C++ library, the code depends on the Boost collection of libraries.
 If you use `webmmpp` you will also need libmicrohttpd and the TypeScript to JavaScript transpiler `tsc`.
 If you use the proving routines depending on Z3, you will also need